IWORK Terms and Conditions

 Please note that the Honor Code includes Academic Honesty, Dress and Grooming Standards, Residential Living Standards, and the Word of Wisdom.
 This also includes being honest with any academic and financial information the student provides to BYU–Hawaii.
 Students are encouraged to continue to observe the Honor Code and attend church so they will qualify for a continuing Bishop’s Endorsement.

-• Students are required to live in university housing and abide by the housing rules.
-Housing contracts are determined by Residential Life.
+Students are required to live in university housing and abide by the housing rules.
+Housing contracts are determined by Housing Operations.

-Please see BYU–Hawaii's Residential Life page for more information on housing.
+Please see BYU–Hawaii's Student Housing page for more information on housing.

 Effective the Spring 2021 Semester, the forgivable loan portion of the IWORK program has been discontinued.
 Total IWORK funding will not change, but the amount that was allocated as a loan will instead be issued as a grant.
 This change applies only to IWORK funding allocated for the Spring 2021 Semester and after.
 All loans from semesters prior to the Spring 2021 Semester remain under the former IWORK program guidelines and commitments.
 In other words, loans accrued before the Spring 2021 Semester may be forgiven at a rate of one-fourth every year for four years for those who meet returnability criteria; otherwise, they must be repaid.
 Funds allocated for the Spring 2021 Semester or after have no repayment obligation.